 While limited liability is a rather simple concept, its application can sometimes be rather complex.
 If you own a limited liability company, or if you’re considering starting an LLC, it’s important to understand the way the corporate veil applies to your business.

 What Is Limited Liability?

 How Do You Lose Limited Liability Protection?

 Another name for your company’s limited liability protection is the “corporate veil.”
 Sometimes, you can lose this limited liability protection if your corporate veil is “pierced,” which means that your personal asset protection is revoked by the courts.
 In this situation, your personal possessions and finances are fair game to your business creditors, and they are free to pursue any of your assets.

 How Does This Problem Arise?

 Keep your personal and business assets separate and you’ll avoid this issue altogether.
 But if you intertwine them and crossover between them, you could be in trouble.
 For example, if you pay personal bills like your mortgage or car payment using your business bank account or credit card, a judge could determine that your business is an extension of you as its owner.

 Another factor that could lead to you losing your limited liability protections is if your business commits fraud or other wrongful actions.
 One scenario where this could happen is if you borrow money beyond your company’s means, or make deals that your business doesn’t have the funds to honor.
 These types of acts indicate that you as the company’s owner are making decisions without even considering whether your business can pay an invoice or honor a contract.

 This isn’t “one and done” though.
 Your business needs to violate all three of the preceding rules to have your corporate veil pierced and therefore lose your limited liability protection.

 How Can I Maintain My Limited Liability Status?

 First off, it’s vitally important that you form your business correctly.
-Follow your state’s rules and regulations to the letter, and if there’s any doubt, hire an attorney or an online business services company to form your LLC for you.
+Follow your state’s rules and regulations to the letter, and if there’s any doubt, hire an attorney or a business incorporation service to form your LLC for you.
 This will properly establish your company as a separate business entity and grant you limited liability.